ktychn/cse15l-lab-reports/Report4.md

 **Clone your fork of the repository from your Github account (using the SSH URL)**
 ![Image](clone.png)
-Keys pressed: `git clone git@github.com:ktychn/lab7.git <enter>`
+Keys pressed: `git clone <ctrl>v <enter>`
-I cloned the fork of the repository from my Github account by typing `git clone`, and copying the `SSH` URL from the Github webpage.
+I cloned the fork of the repository from my Github account by typing `git clone`, and pasting the `SSH` URL I copied from my Github page, git@github.com:ktychn/lab7.git.
 I pressed `<enter>` to run the command.

 **Run the tests, demonstrating that they fail**
 ![Image](testsFail.png)